Kingminer7/GDSpinoffAddins/README.md

 <strong>BEFORE YOU ASK.
 I am NOT changing the coins to normal coins unless I find a way to make the levels sync with the actual original games.</strong>

+# IMPORTANT - IN FUTURE UPDATES YOU MAY NOT EARN ORBS, STARS, OR DIAMONDS FROM NEW LEVELS IF YOU USE THIS.
+JUST BE WARNED

 [Download](https://github.com/Kingminer7/GDSpinoffAddins/releases/latest)

 Adds in the following: